 As you can easily imagine, it is quite hard to update a paper Gantt chart (even one created with a spreadsheet), as it is adding more content in the bars.
 Nowadays, new technology can overcome most of the problems of traditional Gantt charts, and make them again useful for modern project management.

-Here’s how Mindiply Timelines, the smart online tool for Timeline Project Management, has brought new life to Gantt charts.
+Here’s how Mindiply Timeline, the smart online tool for Timeline Project Management, has brought new life to Gantt charts.

 Using a Gantt chart to plan your project has been considered as one of the deadly sins of project management.
 Indeed, Henry Gantt didn’t create the chart that brings his name for the sake of planning, but rather to display and communicate an already developed schedule.